alist-org/docs/docs/guide/drivers/aliyundrive_open.md

     - New optimization: **will only refresh the token when the request finds that the token is expired, update restart editing if the token is still valid will not refresh.**
 5. Online playback video reminder: **`ExceedCapacityForbidden`** error, the capacity exceeds restrictions, implements restrictions, needs to be expanded or deleted unnecessary file saving space to save space,[View details](#four、)
 6.  <i class="fa-solid fa-seal-exclamation fa-beat" style="color: #ff0000;"></i> **==Do not share the Alibaba cloud disk publicly, and the account is prohibited from being accessed by multiple IPs.
 If the account is frozen after sharing, you will be responsible for the consequences== <i class="fa-solid fa-seal-exclamation fa-beat" style="color: #ff0000;"></i>  After adding storage, please set up meta information and other measures in time to prevent the account from being frozen by {other people/crawlers} malicious [access/sharing]，Other cloud disks also need to be prevented from being frozen/banned**
+7. It is prohibited to use Alibaba Cloud Disk to build distribution services including but not limited to **`picture bed, software bed`** and **`video external link to video website playback`**, as well as some non-standard usage methods not mentioned above.
+If you violate the rules and are `frozen/banned`, you will be responsible for the consequences and it cannot be lifted.

 :::